guicasgar/guicasgar/README.md

 - 🌱 I’m currently learning Big data & Data Analytics
 - 💞️ I’m looking to collaborate on Data Analytics projects
 - 📫 How to reach me guicasgar@gmail.com // www.linkedin.com/in/guicasgar
-- ⚡ Fun fact: Playing "Cajon", Biking in nature
+- ⚡ Fun fact: Playing "Cajón", Biking in nature

 <!---
 guicasgar/guicasgar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.